About LGBT+ History

 In the posts below you can read about projects, activities and news that explores themes around LGBT+ history and identity.

-LGBT+ Memory Fair
+Memory Fair Zine

 Recent posts linked to our local LGBT+ history timeline